 Architecture - ranging from the rustic to the curious at Arc-et-Senans and a Modernist masterpiece

 Franche-Comté and the Jura, a region of forests, lakes and mountains in eastern France north of Geneva is one of France’s most beautiful, yet least known corners.
 A delight for Francophiles - scenic beauty combined with historic interest and distinctive local cuisine and wine – this area is almost unknown in the UK, yet richly rewards the discerning visitor.
 Highlights of our tour include our base, Besançon, Ornans, the Vallée de la Loue, Arc-et-Senans, Arbois, the abbey at Baume-les-Messieurs and Le Corbusier’s striking chapel at Ronchamp.

-Day 1: Travel by Eurostar from St Pancras or Ebbsfleet to Paris and onwards to Besançon by TGV.
+Day 1: Travel by Eurostar from St Pancras to Paris and onwards to Besançon by TGV.

 On arrival, transfer by coach to hotel in the centre of Besancon for six-night stay on bed and breakfast basis.
 Welcome drink at the hotel.

 Day 2: Morning tour of Besançon with afternoon free for personal exploration.

 The Franche-Comté’s capital, the handsome buildings of Besançon’s old town are squeezed into a loop of the Doubs River.
 Due to its position, the town has quite a military history, the most obvious relic being the imposing Vauban citadel that sits on a hill above the town which now houses the Musée Comtoise.
 A guided walking tour and visit to the Citadel (with shuttle bus) is included.